How Custom Work Begins

 Step 2: Price and Contract

 Elements that may be included in this cost structure have to do with scale of the project; for example, ten chairs may cost less individually than fabricating one to four chairs.
 Materials needed to create a scluptural design or a piece of furniture will be considered.
-The size of a painting pluse the frame, etc. Where economy of scale works for me, it also works for the client.
+The size of a painting plus the frame, etc. Where economy of scale works for me, it also works for the client.

 A formal or informal contract is executed that speaks to the particular design.
 Here total cost is clearly spelled out and a payment schedule is delineated.